Kim-Antao/StayFit/README.md

 * Display product deals
 * Option to choose different size of Nutrition products
 * Display more than one image per product
+* In review section display stars in place of the current input field
 * Allow only one review per user
 * Option to edit and delete a review
 * Display the newest review first
 * prefill the billing details on checkout page after clicking on apply button when the user doesnot have an account and had filled the details before
+* If the user clicks on checkout without clicking apply (button for coupon code), add the code when user clicks on checkout

 ## Technologies Used